Best holiday rental deals on the Sunshine Coast

 At Underwater World in Mooloolaba, you can visit an oceanarium, wildlife sanctuary, and marine mammal park.
 This fun, educational destination showcases the mysterious and colourful creatures that inhabit Australia's rivers and oceans.
 Also in Mooloolaba, you'll find the town's main beach is a great spot for a family day out.
 The waves are typically not too high, there's a lifeguard on duty, and nearby playgrounds mean your kids couldn't get bored if they tried.
 Showers and restrooms also make this particular spot convenient for those with little ones in tow.

-Depending when and wear you take a Sunshine Coast holiday cottage, you might find yourself in easy distance to one of the area's great yearly events.
+Depending when you book your Sunshine Coast accommodation, you might be able to check out one of the area's great yearly events.
 The Horizon Festival of Arts and Culture, which takes place at the end of August and beginning of September, for example, offers culinary delights, workshops, talks, visual art exhibits, and musical performances, all held across the region.